Technology

 ControlWhat to implementTarget metricEvidence artifact

-On-behalf-of identityShort-lived tokens, scoped permissions, audit mapping100% actions attributable to a principalIAM logs + agent run IDs
+On-behalf-of identityShort-lived tokens, scoped permissions, principal attributionEvery action attributable to a principalIAM logs linked to run IDs

-Evaluation gatesGolden sets, LLM-as-judge, canary rollout<2% regression on critical tasksEval reports tied to version tags
+Evaluation gatesGolden sets, automated judges, canary rolloutLow regression rate on critical tasksEval reports tied to version tags

-Most companies already have the pieces.
-Kubernetes or a serverless runtime runs the workers.
-OTel captures traces.
-A policy engine like Open Policy Agent (OPA) can make allow/deny decisions.
-Vault (HashiCorp) or cloud KMS stores secrets.
-The missing part is the glue: a consistent “agent run” envelope with a run ID, a principal, a budget, and a policy context.
+Most orgs already own the underlying components.
+Kubernetes or a serverless runtime runs workers.
+OTel collects traces.
+OPA can decide allow/deny.
+Vault or cloud KMS holds secrets.
+The missing piece is a consistent envelope around every run: a run ID, an owner, a principal, a budget, and policy context carried through every hop.

 agent: